 Aperture measurements are made for all of the WPRO detections (that is first run in WPHOT), placing the center of the nested apertures on the refined WPRO positions.
-Flagged or bad pixels are first cleaned from the source region.
+The aperture MASK is scanned for bad or fatal-flagged pixels, and the aperture flux is flagged accordingly.
+If nearby stars are detected within the aperture, the flag is set to indicate "contamination".
 If the source is suspected to be extended (e.g., poor $\chi^2$ value), then further characterization measurements are carried out; discussed below.
 The processing flow is depicted in the Aperture Photometry Flowchart

-Figure 4: M51 2MASS point sources
+Figure 5: M51 2MASS point sources